nkane/Win32Examples/chapter2/README.md

 # Chapter 2 - An Introduction to Unicode

 ### Unicode
 Unicode is an extension of ASCII character encoding.
-Rather than the 7 bitse used to represent each character in strict ACII, or the 8 bits per character that have become common on computers, Unicode uses a full 16 bits for character encoding.
+Rather than the 7 bits used to represent each character in strict ACII, or the 8 bits per character that have become common on computers, Unicode uses a full 16 bits for character encoding.
 This allows Unicode to represent all the letters, ideographs, and other symbols used in all the written languages of the world that are likely to be used in computer communication.